wilsonwu/netcoreauth/README.md

 7. Get the token in you database token table, then call PUT: /api/users/active/{token} to active account
 8. Call POST: /api/tokens/access to use your email and password login and get tokens (access token and refresh token)
 9. Call GET: /api/tests with header: Authorization: Bearer {token}, both access token and refresh token work fine
-10. Get response: ["value1", "value2"] without 401 HTTP code, that means you get success.
+10. Get response: ["value1", "value2"] without 401 HTTP code from GET: /api/tests, that means you get success.

 # TODO
 1. Database script add